UAFS-CS2033/assignment-one-starter/README.md

-# Assignment One: Create a Simple HTTP Server in Java (Spring 2024)

-Create a simple server that serves static content using the HTTP/1.1 protocol.

-Certainly!
-Below is the assignment formatted using GitHub Markdown:

----

-## Building a Simple Web Server for Static File Serving in Java
+# Assignment One:  Building a Simple Web Server for Static File Serving in Java

 ### Introduction to HTTP Requests and Web Servers